SkylineCommunications/dataminer-docs/connector-help/connector_help/National_TeleConsultants_CIFS.md

 ## About

-The CIFS driver periodically polls one or more SMB/CIFS mounts to retrieve status information about the share.
+The CIFS connector periodically polls one or more SMB/CIFS mounts to retrieve status information about the share.
 By default, this happens every 30 seconds.

 ## Installation and configuration